Jax-Hax/Vertix/README.md

-# Simple Game Engine written in Rust with wgpu
+# Performant and Cross Platform Game Engine written in Rust
-This is the engine I am using for my graphics programs, like an upcoming machine learning visualization tool I am working on making.
-If you want to see how to make your own, check out [Learn Wgpu](https://sotrh.github.io/learn-wgpu/), and then you can look at my blog post here to turn it into an abstract engine that you can reuse.
+This is the backend to most of my applications, a cross performant (web supported) game engine with an ECS.
+It uses wgpu for the rendering and hecs for the ECS, with more features on the way!

 ## Features
 - [x] GPU Rendering